-We don’t question the importance of choosing nutritious foods, or the positive impact of physical exercise on our health.
+We don’t question the importance of choosing nutritious foods, or the positive impact of physical exercise on our health, or taking concrete steps to improve skincare and prevent acne.
 Advocating for our mental well-being should be just as accepted, too.
 One of M2’s intentions is to bring people together to support and enhance their mental health and capacity for resilience.

 What surprised you most about your current role?